ingararntzen/timingdocs/docs/source/sequencer.rst

     Illustrations!

-The sequencer may be initialized with one or two timing objects, yielding *point-mode* or *interval mode* operation.
+The sequencer may be initialized with one or two timing objects, yielding *point mode* or *interval mode* operation.

 ..  code-block:: javascript